westminster-bis/csf2022-cw1-00013287_00013292/readme.md

 ## Contributing

 Contributions are not implied for this project, in general, although not refused as well.
-If you happen to have any ideas or changes you would want to implement in the code - you are very welcome.
+If you happen to have any ideas or changes you would want to implement in the code - you are very welcome to fork the repository and pull request your changes afterwards.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License